clockworklabs/rish-docs/docs/rish/3.0.0/visualelements.md

 }
 {% endhighlight %}

-As a general rule, as in HTML, we would recommend favoring styling using style sheet files over inline styling.
+As a general rule, just like in HTML, we would recommend favoring styling using style sheet files over inline styling.
 A classic example of a necessary use of inline styling, is to style an element based on Props:

 {% highlight csharp %}
 private partial class InlineStyleExample : RishElement<InlineStyleExampleProps>